zachscape/TradersDashboard/README.md

   - type "npm install"
   - close terminal
   - double click start_app.bat located in the root of the project "datamonitor/start_app.bat"
+  - exit the app by closing both terminals with "Ctrl + c" when each is selected, making sure both the server and client processes have stopped.

 <b><b>API key setup</b></b>
   - For weather data, you must obtain a key from https://api.openweathermap.org and edit the server.js file